anna546stella/COVID_Hackathon/Datasets/Lung_cellline_infection/README.md

 of the A549 cells overexpressing ACE2 that have been treated with the drug ruxolitinib (Rux) which prevents antiviral response signaling

+Note that there is also a row in the gene list called "SARS2", which counts the number of total viral RNA molecules detected in the sample.